sakshikumar19/Google-Summer-of-Code-2025/README.md

 - **Collation scripts (Glasgow):** Assist with data collation on nodes and provide sanity checks for data integrity.
 - **Analysis scripts (this project):** Provide external monitoring and visualization to understand system behavior and possibilities.
-- **Internal monitoring (ongoing mentor work):** Embeds carbon tracking inside physics computational code, helping developers understand where their costs are and improve their code.
+- **Internal monitoring (mentor's ongoing work):** Embeds carbon tracking inside physics computational code, helping developers understand where their costs are and improve their code.

 The collation and analysis scripts together provide external monitoring (external to the code).
 The internal monitoring can then be validated against this external monitoring.
 Internal monitoring helps developers understand where their costs are and improve, while collation scripts enable sanity checks and the analysis scripts help understand what possibilities exist for a system.
 The focus on one machine, rather than cluster-wide analysis, means this analysis relates to the specific instrumented code being run, which enables validation and better understanding of behavior for IO-bound software and CPU-bound software.

+Where the findings help:

+- CPU-bound identification: the inverse power vs disk I/O relationship lets us flag CPU-bound periods from telemetry alone, validating internal monitors and guiding code profiling.
+- Scheduling signals: clustered power-load structures and periodicity hints can inform when to place jobs (e.g., align CPU-heavy work with greener windows).
+- Developer feedback: per-machine correlations and plots provide a quick read on whether recent changes increased CPU pressure or shifted I/O behavior.

 In combination, this enables validation (internal vs external), developer insight into cost drivers and a path toward scheduling based on potential carbon cost.
 The one-machine focus ties analysis to specific instrumented runs (IO-bound vs CPU-bound), which helps us understand behavior and enables validation that would be confounded in cluster-wide aggregates.